 April events are gearing up for a month filled with photography, art, the Paris Marathon and one of France's most popular home show.
 This year Easter falls in April, as does Photography Month, making it an action-packed month in Paris.

-Plan to celebrate Easter Sunday at Notre Dame Cathedral.
-From the Grand Palais to the Marais, you won't want to miss Art Paris, the Urban Art Fair, Paris Roubaix cycling race, the Paris Marathon, Le Salon du Running expo, and Foire de Paris, the biggest annual home show in France.
+From the Grand Palais to the Marais, you won't want to miss events like Art Paris, the Urban Art Fair, Paris Roubaix cycling race, the Paris Marathon, Le Salon du Running expo, and Foire de Paris, the biggest annual home show in France.
+And, while Notre Dame is undergoing restoration, why not plan to celebrate Easter Sunday at Saint Eustache?

 They say April Fools Day, called Poisson d'Avril, is a French tradition dating back to the 16th century.
 In 1564, Charles XIV decreed the Gregorian calendar would replace the Julian calendar making the New Year celebrated on January 1st instead of April 1st.
 Without reliable communication between Paris and rural areas, many did not get the memo for several years, or did not believe it.
 So, pranks were played on those April Fools still following the Julian calendar, and the tradition began.